Consumer Duty Summary: What can be made of the FCA's Consumer Duty PS22/9 Regulation?

 The FCA is keen to promote a vast culture shift, not just focused on ensuring compliance with Consumer Duty regulation.
 Knowing and understanding your policyholders, their needs and how the products and services you are offering meets these needs is key.
 The FCA also expects providers to investigate other parts of the value chain to ensure that they too are working towards better consumer outcomes.

-Which types of Consumer Duty data should be gathered?
+Consumer duty data: what types of data should be gathered?

 Platforms and providers now have access to extensive and all-encompassing data, providing insight into customer behaviour far beyond what was previously available.
 In practice, firms can use this data to inform product development - demonstrating the importance of a strong data strategy.